Pietrasanta, Italy

 Back home, anxious to hang on to the feelings stirred up in my heart during our days on location, I painted my living room in several shades of the colors I’d seen on the exteriors of building in Italy.
 To give it that aging Italian slightly moldy plaster look, I scrubbed the paint onto the walls by hand using rags I’d torn from one of Leif’s old t-shirts.

 I also signed up for immersion Italian lessons in DC.
 Our teacher, Paula, was from Milan.
 A bottle blonde chick in tight suits and high heels, her day job was working for Baretta, the gun company.
-While we were not actually learning Italian at gunpoint, knowing that acted as a triggering and subliminal incentive to do well in class.
+While we were not actually learning Italian at gunpoint, knowing that acted as a subliminal incentive to do well in class.

 Rizzoli’s was located on the C&O Canal in Georgetown and in my pre-marriage, pre-documentary worshop days, I often hung out there on my lunch break or after work just to be in its atmosphere.